Analysis of Patients Receiving Treatment for Inflammatory Breast Disease at Surgery Department of Tertiary Care Units

 References

-Enkobahry A, Sime T, Kene K, Mateos T, Dilnesa S, Zawdie B. Blood biomarkers as potential malnutrition screening alternatives among adult patients with cancer on treatment in oncology unit of jimma tertiary hospital: A cross-sectional analysis.
-BMC nutrition.
+Enkobahry A, Sime T, Kene K, Mateos T, Dilnesa S, Zawdie B. Blood biomarkers as potential malnutrition screening alternatives among adult patients with cancer on treatment in oncology unit of Jimma tertiary hospital: A cross-sectional analysis.
+BMC Nutr.
 2023;9(1):38.

 Taylor GB, Paviour SD, Musaad S, Jones WO, Holland DJ.
 A clinicopathological review of 34 cases of inflammatory breast disease showing an association between corynebacteria infection and granulomatous mastitis.
 Pathology.
 2003;35(2):109–19.